 So, you’re thinking about learning to code.
 Great!
 Whether you’re dreaming of being a well-paid software developer or planning to be a tech entrepreneur — or looking to sharpen and update the coding skills you already have — Treehouse can help you achieve your goal.

-We’re often asked what the differences are between our three student programs, Basic, Pro and Techdegree.
+We’re often asked what the differences are between our three student programs, Courses, Courses Plus, and Techdegree.
 Before we go through how they differ, here’s what they have in common:

 Imagine a library that never goes out of date and is available wherever you go.

 All 1,000+ hours of our self-paced, on-demand video courses are created and regularly updated by our faculty of full-time teachers and visiting industry experts.
 Their teaching skills and industry experience produce lessons that are always up to date and designed to make learning easier.

 Students taking Treehouse courses require a computer with a web browser, an Internet connection and the desire to learn.
 We take care of the rest.
 All the coding students do can be done in our Workspaces — need to end your learning time in the middle of a code challenge?
 No problem!
 Save your Workspace and it will be waiting for you the next time you log in.
 There’s no software to download, so you can study with us on any computer you can use; your own computer, one at your public library, borrowing a friend’s laptop — we’re always here for you to learn.

 Education that can fit into your schedule, not the other way around